 The Communications Center was initially accredited by CALEA’s Public Safety Communications Program in 2007 and was reaccredited in 2010, 2013 and 2017.
 Public safety accreditation is voluntary and stimulates a systematic review of an agency’s operations and processes.
 The standards set forth by the Public Safety Accreditation program prepares dispatchers and call takers to be ready for any type of incident.

 Florida Corrections Accreditation Commission (FCAC)

 The John E. Polk Correctional Facility was first accredited by the Florida Corrections Accreditation Commission (FCAC) in 2004, and was subsequently reaccredited in 2007, 2010, 2013 and 2016.
 This program evaluates corrections operations against the Commission's strict standards, a process that helps agency staff identify and remedy deficiencies while upgrading the overall quality of correctional programs and services.
 Currently, there are 237 standards addressing all aspects of corrections services including admission, classification, housing, security and training.

 National Commission on Correctional Health Care (NCCHC)

 In 2006, the John E. Polk Correctional Facility's medical services were accredited by the National Commission on Correctional Health Care (NCCHC).
 Health service accreditation promotes a well-managed system of care to ensure incarcerated persons receive routine health care, treatment and disease prevention.
 The commission's standards were developed by experts from the health, law and corrections professions.
-The Facility’s medical services were reaccredited in 2009.
+The Facility’s medical services were reaccredited in 2009 and 2015.